Canvassing: Effectiveness

 There has been a long history of studying the effectiveness of canvassing beginning with a 1927 study by Harold Foote Gosnell.
 Through the 1980s, a series of both controlled and natural experiments created a consensus that canvassing had a small effect on turnout, and no observable persuasive effect on whom to vote for.

 In 1999, Gerber and Green published their first paper presenting a rigorously controlled experiment that produced a substantial turnout boost from canvassing in a municipal election in New Haven, Connecticut.
 This study revived interest in the subject.
 Since then Gerber, Green, and other political scientists have conducted a program that verified those results, and tested what techniques are most effective.
 Foot canvassing is the most effective contact method, increasing turnout by about 7 percentage points, while phoning boosts it by 2.6 points.
 Other contact techniques such as direct mail, robocalls, and email have small to undetectable effects.
 Other studies have found that canvassing can do more to boost turnout, and also win new votes at the door through persuasion.

+In the city of Duisburg in Germany, another study was conducted to compare the effectivity of in-person canvassing versus mail-in surveys.
+This research was done in 2022 so volunteer canvassers followed health precautions during their research.
+The 11 canvassers found that the simpleness of coming door to door, with a small cash motivation, was more effective than mail-in surveys.

-A 2018 study in the American Economic Review found that door-to-door canvassing on behalf of the Francois Hollande campaign in the 2012 French presidential election "did not affect turnout, but increased Hollande's vote share in the first round and accounted for one fourth of his victory margin in the second.
+A 2018 study in the American Economic Review found that door-to-door canvassing on behalf of the François Hollande campaign in the 2012 French presidential election "did not affect turnout, but increased Hollande's vote share in the first round and accounted for one fourth of his victory margin in the second.
 Visits' impact persisted in later elections, suggesting a lasting persuasion effect."

-In the 2020 election, democratic candidates Joe Biden and Kamala Harris utilized phone banking (canvassing) to mobilize grassroots supporters and gained significant momentum for their campaign.
+There are some studies that suggest that canvassing is less effective in certain European nations.
+In an article from the British Journal of Political Science, they found some evidence that the effectiveness in European canvassing activities is far less compared to the United States, compiling several studies of canvassing in Denmark.
+However, the paper did not come to one conclusion on the cause of this discrepancy.